kraggio/AllyCapstone/README.md

-# -- SocialSpark --
+# - SocialSpark -

 # Description

 This project was a concept to assist Ally employees in finding and keeping track of their volunteer hours.
-Through our site, they're also able to partner with companies Ally personally supports
+Through our site, they're also able to partner with companies Ally personally supports.

 ![Logo](/src/images/socialspark.png)